 25. Face painting/tattoos.
 It seems every kid loves to get their face painted at carnivals and parties.
 Master your skills and then you can contract your services at different events.

 Sometimes, leaving your home to earn money is not an option.
-These are all ideas of ways you can make money from home – right through your computer.
+These are all ideas of ways for making money on the Internet.

 26. Become a freelancer.
 If you love to create and design or are good with proofreading and more, you could sell your services directly on Fiverr.
 It is a marketplace where you can create logos, do animation, SEO analytics — all sorts of things!
 You can set up your shop and people will come to you, and you can also watch for people who post the type of work they are looking for.

 27. Take online surveys.
 If you want an easy way to make money online, you should consider taking surveys.
 There are companies who will pay you for your opinion.
 Manufacturers and retailers need to know how they are performing.
 The best way to do that is to ask people to complete surveys for feedback.
 And, they pay you for doing it, too!

 While there are hundreds of these companies online, not all of them are legit.
 The way to maximize your survey earning potential is to join more than one.
 If you want to give this idea a try, here are some of the top companies I recommend:

 There are many others out there.
 You can read my full list of recommended survey companies.